-- a.
-Maximum of 3 weeks consecutively but resident must have sufficient unused vacation time for that academic year. - b.
-Please request extended leave as soon as possible.
-Ideally submit, prior to July 1 of the academic year for which the leave is being requested.
+- Maximum of 3 weeks consecutively but resident must have sufficient unused vacation time for that academic year. - Please request extended leave as soon as possible.
+Ideally you should submit your leave requests prior to July 1 of the academic year for which the leave is being requested.